cmusatyalab/openface/README.md

 from the `/demos/web` directory.
 You should now be able to access the demo from your browser at `http://localhost:8000`.
+The saved faces are only available for the browser session.

 # Demo 2: Comparing two images
 The [comparison demo](demos/compare.py) outputs the predicted similarity